Service Design - CMU Design Spring 2019

 Collaborators: Youie Cho, Mia Tang, Sammie Kim, Elizabeth Han, Charmaine Qiu

-Role: For this project, I conducted background research, iterated on mess maps, and developed the final poster's visual identity and data coding system.
+Role: For this project, I conducted background research on Pittsburgh's waste management + possible interventions, iterated on mess maps, and developed the final poster's visual coding system.

-To begin the research process, we began mapping with post-its and sharpie.
-We structured the map to branch radially, starting with broad ideas to more specific nodes.
+To begin the research process, we jotted down generic waste management issues present in the united states.
+Visually, we structured the map to branch radially, starting with broad generic ideas to more niche problems.

 In our next iteration of mapping, we further refined the existing map, adding stakeholder relationships and deeper analysis into key problems.

 Throughout this process, we refined our complex map with the intent of eventually designing an intervention that would alleviate the issues within the waste management system.
 To do so, we utilized futures design thinking: that is: